The Symmetric Tensor Product on the Drinfeld Centre of a Symmetric Fusion Category: Preliminaries

-We recall the definition of the Drinfeld centre of a monoidal category for convenience. \begin{df} Let $\cat{M}$ be a monoidal category.
-The \emph{Drinfeld centre $\cat{Z}(\cat{M})$ of $\cat{M}$} is the braided monoidal category with objects pairs $(m,\beta)$, where $m$ is an object of $\cat{M}$ and $\beta$ is a natural isomorphism
+We recall the definition of the Drinfeld centre of a monoidal category (introduced in \cite{Majid1991,Joyal1991a}, see \cite[Definition 4.1]{Kassel1995} for more details) for convenience. \begin{df} Let $\cat{A}$ be a monoidal category.
+The \emph{Drinfeld centre $\cat{Z}(\cat{A})$ of $\cat{A}$} is the braided monoidal category with objects pairs $(a,\beta)$, where $a$ is an object of $\cat{A}$ and $\beta$ is a natural isomorphism